What we do

 Education and training are at the core of the Public Safety and Security Research Group.
 Research generated by the group informs the development of credentials, courses, workshops and other educational materials aimed at developing practical skills in preparing for and responding to security and safety issues.
 Educational workshops and credentials prepare learners for the workplace or furthering their studies.

-Needs analysis undertaken by the PSSRG involves working with organizations in the public and private sectors to find evidence-based solutions to security-related problems and concerns, including neighbourhood assessment, policy development and training needs assessment.
-By assessing vulnerabilities and threats in the areas of cybersecurity, property crime and grievance-based violence, the PSSRG is able to provide comprehensive analyses, customized education and training, and recommendations on other countermeasures grounded in current research.
+Needs analysis undertaken by the PSSRG involves working with organizations in the public and private sectors to find evidence-based solutions to security-related problems and concerns, through assessment, development and training.
+By assessing vulnerabilities and threats in the areas of cybersecurity, community safety and grievance-based violence, the PSSRG is able to provide comprehensive analyses, customized education and training, and recommendations on other countermeasures grounded in current research.